chapmancbVCU/weather-api-server/README.md

 # Weather API Server

-A server whose purpose is to hide the api key used by the React Weather App
+A server whose purpose is to hide the API key used by the web applications that uses Open Weather Map as a source.

+## Overview